 Parents: Greyhound x Pit Bull mix

 The Greybull Pit is a splendid combination of the Pit Bull Terrier and the Greyhound.
-They often have the elongated body of the Greyhound, but have the overall appearance of a Pit Bull.
-Still, there’s a lot of room for physical variation.
+They often have the elongated body of the Greyhound, but with the overall appearance of a Pit Bull.
+But even so, there’s a lot of room for variation in looks.

 The Greybull Pit should be an integral part of the family and not left alone.
-In the right loving environment, they’ll provide plenty of entertainment and companionship.
+In the right loving family, they will provide plenty of entertainment and companionship.
 But because of their strong prey drive, they’re not recommended for homes with cats.

 5. Bordeaux Pitbull